harvard-intouch/harvard-intouch.github.io/_pages/people.md

 ---

 InTouch peers are purposfully spread throughout the departments and buildings of SEAS, and encourage you to start up a casual conversation.
-At InTouch, we have two types of peers: peer mentors and peer staffers.
+At InTouch, we have two types of peers:

-<strong>Peer mentors</strong> are trained in informal mentoring and conflict management and are knowledgeable about resources within and outside of Harvard.
+* <strong>Peer mentors</strong> are trained in informal mentoring and conflict management and are knowledgeable about resources within and outside of Harvard.

-<strong>Peer staffers</strong> are in charge of community building and organizing.
+* <strong>Peer staffers</strong> are in charge of community building and organizing.

 For one-on-one chats, please reach out to the peer mentors at any time (by email or at the coffee chats) to say hello and introduce yourself (you never need a reason).